By: Dave Chan and John Cunneen

 With a fully integrated digital enterprise solution, aerospace companies can achieve greater benefits from the digital tools to develop their aircraft systems and take advantage of its ability to digitally predict the associated risks.
 Safety and reliability tracking is becoming too complex for traditional manual processes, which is why having a fully integrated digital enterprise is key to link everything in design and development to verification and validation to predictive maintenance.

-Legacy platform systems analysis was performed independently and not within a systems engineering approach, and many of those experienced engineers have already left or getting closer to their retirement phase.
+Legacy platform systems analysis was performed independently and not within a systems engineering approach, and many of those experienced engineers have already left or are getting closer to their retirement phase.
 The upcoming maintainers simply don’t have the experience as the older people do as aircraft are becoming more complex.
 It’s a major safety crisis as these two paths converge.

 If the aerospace industry can use the digital tools for condition-based maintenance and predictive maintenance, they can ensure aircraft continuously meet airworthiness and are ready and available when needed.